Austionian/r00ks/projects/critical-incidents.md

 ---
-title: 'Critical Incidents'
+title: "Critical Incidents"
-languages: 'Python, Django'
+languages: "Python, Django, htmx, AlpineJS"
-description: 'An application to record and communicate critical incidents.'
+description: "An application to record and communicate critical incidents."
 ---

 We recommend using **Static Generation** (with and without data) whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.